Idaho Falls Workers’ Comp Attorneys

 Get Help from a Certified Workers’ Compensation Specialist

 How do you file a workers’ compensation claim?
 How do you know if your claim is valid?
 How do you protect your rights if your claim is wrongfully denied?
 What benefits are you entitled to receive?
 These are all important questions, and they do not have easy answers.
-When you schedule a free initial consultation at Petersen, Parkinson & Arnold PLLC, you will meet with an Attorney who will provide you with the information you need to make decisions about your claim, and will do everything necessary to maximize your medical and financial recovery.
+When you schedule a free initial consultation at Petersen, Parkinson & Arnold PLLC, you will meet with one of our Workers’ Comp Attorneys who will provide you with the information you need to make decisions about your claim, and will do everything necessary to maximize your medical and financial recovery.

 Understanding Your Right to Workers’ Comp Benefits